OcneanuVlad/Products/Readme.txt

-This is a small web application which lets you add and delete products.
+This is a basic CRUD application.
 It uses PHP and MySql.